Week 15: Political Writers at Rome

 Now we move over to the Roman world.
 Unfortunately, we don’t have the time to show here the slow growth of the Roman republic, and its earliest forms of literature, as intriguing as all that is.
-The earliest Latin is pretty dry and procedural stuff, though — mostly law, and rather dull law as it goes.
+The earliest Latin is pretty dry and procedural stuff, though — mostly law, and rather puzzling and obscure law as it goes.

 When the Romans began seriously to look beyond the confines of Italy, and to conquer large portions of Greek territory (ca. 200 B. C.), their perspective on the world changed, and they became quite enamored of Greek art and culture.
 As the poet Horace (Q. Horatius Flaccus) would later say, “Greece, having been captured, took its captors captive.”
 The Romans in particular began to emulate Greek rhetoric — the rhetorical arts had a long and wild history in Greece, taking in such notable figures as Demosthenes and Aeschines, but also the Sophists, who were essentially rhetoric instructors.
 They also found Greek comedy intriguing, and developed a Roman comedy so entirely modeled on Greek originals that it was considered cheating to come up with a new plot.
 The comic playwright Terence (P. Terentius Afer) was accused of just this — contaminatio, it was called.
 The Romans also began to explore the other Greek forms of literature in fits and starts, including epic poetry (though the earliest efforts in this direction were pretty appalling), and also philosophy and history.
 In this earliest period there was one acute observer who was actually from Greece himself — a hostage named Polybius, who, during his many years at Rome (insuring that his hometown didn’t rise up in rebellion), wrote a historical study of the Roman way of life, and a penetrating account of their political structures, based on earlier theories of Aristotle.
 I have included a couple of the more interesting passages here for you to review.
 They are not required, and while they may come up in class, most of the attention will be focused on the following two authors from the first century B. C.